 There is no guarantee of assistance.
 Because of the complexities of the review process, AHFC will review and assess the total statewide need before determining how, consistent with U.S. Treasury guidance, federal funds will be distributed.

 No. Payments will be made directly to the Mortgage Servicer, utility/energy company, insurer, and/or tax authority, as appropriate.
+Watch this video to learn how funds are distributed.

-Yes, you will receive an email notification when payments are made and you can check payment status online with your confirmation code.
+You can check payment status online with your confirmation code.

 No. Emergency mortgage payments associated with Alaska Housing Homeowner Assistance are not considered taxable.
 For more information, click here.